Porsche 911 (classic): 2.4-litre / E and F series (1971–1973)

+Another significance of the 915 transmission is the differential gear axis line being closer to the engine to remedy the driveshafts having a rearward angle to accommodate the 57mm increase in wheelbase on the B, C, and D series.
+As a result, E series and later driveshafts (halfshafts) are at the right angles to the rear wheels when viewed from above (E-series and later cast semi-trailing arms have the lower damper attachment point moved rearward to clear the right-angle driveshaft).
+The moving rearward of differential gears gave more room for the gearbox part of the transaxle accommodating thicker drive/driven gear pairs for a higher torque rating.

-In 1972 a tremendous effort was made to improve the handling of the 911.
-Due to the 911's unusual engine placement (rear-mounted, with most of the vehicle's weight concentrated over the rear axle), early 911's were prone to oversteer when driven at the limit, and could easily spin in the hands of an inexperienced driver.
-In an attempt to remedy this, Porsche relocated the oil tank from its position behind the right rear wheel to in front of it.
+For the E-series in model year 1972, a tremendous effort was made to improve the handling of the 911.
+Due to the 911's unusual engine placement (rear-mounted, with a large percentage of the vehicle's weight concentrated over the rear axle), early 911s were prone to oversteer when driven at the limit.
+They could easily spin in the hands of an inexperienced driver.
+In an attempt to remedy this, Porsche relocated the oil tank from its position behind the right rear wheel to in front of it, at the expense of a hotter cabin in the Summer due to the tank's close proximity to the right-rear passenger seat.
 This had the effect of moving the weight of almost 8.5 L (9 US quarts) of oil from outside the wheelbase to inside, improving weight distribution and thus, handling.
-To facilitate filling of the oil tank, Porsche installed an oil filler door (much like the fuel filler door on the left front fender) on the right rear quarter panel.
-Unfortunately, this unique design was scrapped after only one year, some say because inattentive gas station attendants were putting gas in the oil tank.
-The oil tank was subsequently relocated to its original position for model year 1973, and remained there until it was relocated within the wheelbase for the 964 models.
+An oil filler door (much like the fuel filler door on the left front fender) was installed on the right rear quarter panel to facilitate filling of the oil tank.
+This unique design was scrapped after only one year, some say because inattentive gas station attendants were putting gasoline in the oil tank.
+The oil tank was subsequently relocated to its original position for the model year 1973, and remained there until it was relocated within the wheelbase for the 964 model in 1989, which was largely delivered with air-conditioner.